FuriousGremlin/Mechanical-Ascension-X-Sort-GUI/README.md

 ## End notes

-This program was made using ChatGPT in my spare time, I do not work as a developer or programmer.
+This program was made using ChatGPT in my spare time, I do not work as a developer or programmer so if there are any bugs I may not be able to fix them.
 If there are any issues with the program, feel free to let me know either on discord ( Furious Gremlin#3927 ) or on github.